 The Laws Are Federal Laws

-These are not laws that are governed on a state level.
-This means that the law is the same in every state in the country, and if you decide to file, you case must be presented in federal bankruptcy court.
+The states do not govern these laws.
+This means that the law is the same in every state in the country, and if you decide to file, you must present your case in federal bankruptcy court.
 Although there are bankruptcy courts in all of the states, these are federal courts.

 Businesses Can File For Chapter 11